Campus Initiatives - University Classroom Observation Program

 - Teachers spend 3 days on campus learning to use observation protocols, observing classes, and participating in group discussion sessions.
 During the 2013 spring semester 16 teachers observed 23 introductory UMaine STEM courses in 7 different departments.

-Teachers primary use the Classroom Observation Protocol for Undergraduate STEM during their observations.
+Teachers primarily use the Classroom Observation Protocol for Undergraduate STEM during their observations.
 This protocol is used to document what the instructor and students are doing in two-minute increments throughout the classroom period.

 The Classroom Observation Protocol for Undergraduate STEM (COPUS): a New Instrument to Characterize University STEM Classroom Practices Michelle Smith, Francis Jones, Sarah Gilbert, and Carl Wieman, CBE-Life Sciences Education, Vol 12(4), pp. 618-627 (2013).

 What will UMaine do with the observation data?